What is Shared Ownership?

 Getting started with Shared Ownership is not as complicated as people might think.
 First of all. you should check if you are eligible.
 Please note that in addition to the general eligibility rules, some Housing Associations and boroughs have their own terms regarding priorities and affordability.
 These will be made clear on each property listing.

-Through Share to Buy you can find suitable Shared Ownership properties, show your interest for properties and contact Housing Associations for viewings.
+With Share to Buy you can search for suitable Shared Ownership properties, show your interest for properties and contact Housing Associations for viewings.

 When you have chosen a property, you will have to make sure you have the required deposit and get a mortgage.
 Helpfully, each property available for sale on our website includes a budget calculator which gives you an indication of the monthly cost you may have to pay.